dwainetrain/minderva/README.md

 - ~~Menu - It should have some indication of being on an active page~~
 - ~~Menu - It should remove the Dashboard link and just make that the Minderva title link~~
 - Menu - User Profile and Sign Out should move to the right and go under an Account Drop Down Menu
-- Quiz - It should somehow (modal?)
-Fade to the Quiz design
+- ~~Quiz - It should modal to the Quiz~~
 - It should have a Login Screen Designed
 - Overall - It shouldn't flash the login screen when first loading up (have loading animation)
 - Quiz - It should show what langugage you're expected to translate to...

+Notes:
+For the overall layout, I'm taking guidance from: https://semantic-ui-forest.com/templates/

 Overall Notes: